Fraud Alerts

 • If someone is “collecting” cash from you at your home and you are not getting anything in return for that money, it’s most likely a scam.

-• If someone is requesting payment for something in the form of gift cards or BITCOIN, it is more than likely a scam.
+• If someone is requesting payment for something in the form of gift cards or cryptocurrency, it is more than likely a scam.

 • Do not give any personal information over the phone unless you know you are speaking to a legitimate employee of the company.
 Verify their employment, if needed.